-As you can see, when looking at blue light vs. red light, there are many differences.
+As you can see, when comparing blue light vs. red light, there are a few differences.
 So determining which therapy is right for you will depend on what health issues you are experiencing.
 Here at Avanti Body in Vacaville, CA, and Scottsdale, AZ, we believe strongly in the healing benefits of red light therapy.
 If you are looking to improve your health and your life through red light therapy, give us a call today.
 We can’t wait to see you!

 Image by Peter Holec from Pixabay

 What is better?
 Red or blue light therapy?